sorcerykid/rocketlib/README.txt

 Several helper functions are also available for debugging and conversion purposes.

    decode_pos( index )
-   Converts the given mapblock hashed position to a vector position.
+   Converts the given mapblock hashed position to a vector position (x,y,z).

    encode_pos( pos )
-   Converts the given mapblock vector position to a hashed position.
+   Converts the given mapblock vector position (x,y,z) to a hashed position.

    decode_node_pos( node_index, index )
-   Converts the given node index within the given mapblock to a vector position in world coordinates.
-If the index parameter is not provided, then the result will be relative to a mapblock at {0,0,0}.
+   Converts the given node index and corresponding mapblock hashed position to a node vector position in world coordinates.
+If the index parameter is not provided, then the result will be relative to the mapblock at (0,0,0).
 Note: For consistency with Lua conventions, node indexes are always 1-based.

    encode_node_pos( node_pos )
-   Converts the given node vector position into a both a node index and mapblock hashed position.
+   Converts the given node vector position in world coordinates to a 1-based node index and a corresponding mapblock hashed position.

-   encode_pos( pos )
-   Converts the given mapblock vector position to a hashed position.

    pos_to_string( pos )
    Returns a string representing the given vector position as "x,y,z".